shareer/Channel_Manager/README.md

 # Channel Manager

 This project is a demonstration showcasing the reusable component for managing different channels.
-This project features a tree structure of checkboxes generated from the provided data.
-This is developed with Vue 3 in Vite and Tailwind.
+It follows the Atomic design pattern and is developed with Vue 3 in Vite and Tailwind.

 ## Development server